-SELF TESTS Vent Ps and Pt ports to ambient Turn On pressure and vacuum supplies Then press "GO"
+SELF TESTS Please vent Pitot and Static ports to ambient, then press "GO"

 There are seven tests performed on the system.
 These tests check every subsystem for acceptable operation.
 If a malfunction is detected in any part of a subsystem, that subsystem is flagged as defective.
 Once a defective subsystem is detected, the self test function is aborted.
 Therefore, if more than one subsystem is defective, the first defective subsystem will cause the tests to abort, thereby preventing the user from detecting the flaws in the other malfunctioning subsystems.